Bad Bunny lands Marvel role as Spider-Man character El Muerto - KESQ

 El Muerto is Juan Carlos, a man who was a champion wrestler who fought Spider-Man in a charity wrestling match.
 When Marvel character El Dorado came to kill a weakened El Muerto, who was stung by Spider-Man, Spider-Man saved him and the two defeated El Dorado.

-Bad Bunny is Puerto Rican and his given name is Benito Antonio Martínez Ocasio.
+Bad Bunny is Puerto Rican and his given name is Benito Antonio Martínez Ocasiow

 “To bring El Muerto to life is just incredible,” Bad Bunny told the CinemaCon audience.